 About two weeks before the test, it’s time to get ready for game day.
 The LSAT is a test of mental performance and endurance, and it’s therefore critical that you’re in top test-taking shape by the time of the real exam.
 This means you should adopt a sleeping, eating, and exercise routine that fits the time of your scheduled exam.

 You should also get all of the logistical and administrative issues for the test out of the way well in advance.
-If you’re taking the LSAT Flex, you should prepare your space for exam day and test out your internet and computer on ProctorU’s website.
+If you’re taking the remote LSAT, you should prepare your space for exam day and test out your internet and computer on ProctorU’s website.
 If you’re taking an in-person LSAT, you should know how to get to the exam location and gather all of the items you’ll bring to the exam center.

 On the day of the test, make sure to do a super easy logic game and a handful of easy logical reasoning problems to warm up several hours before the real exam.
 Think of it like stretching before a run.